Registration soon open winter 2022! Call Jessica 406-210-2937! Join us for more fun and learning.

 Successful completion of our National Endowment for the Arts Partnership: BITTERROOT ARTS FOR AUTISM AWARDED $10,000 COMPETITIVE NATIONAL ENDOWMENT FOR THE ARTS GRANT

 A new enrichment program, Ripple Effect: Movement for Connection, will serve children in the autism spectrum, their parents and educators using movement and the arts to facilitate deeper engagement and more effective learning strategies.
 The 4 session Zoom and video program, April through May, is funded in part by a Challenge America Grant through the National Endowment for the Arts.

 Corvallis MT — In 2019 HEARTism (HCC), Bitterroot Arts for Autism, received a National Endowment for the Arts (NEA) ChallengeAmerica Grant to enrich the lives of children within the autism spectrum and adults who care for or educate them.
 The focus of this programming is to reach people in the Bitterroot Valley through the arts especially those within the autism spectrum and with special needs.
 The workshops have been revamped to meet COVID safety protocol as they were postponed a year due to the lockdown and are available April 2nd, 3rd, 17th and May 1st, 2021.

-The movement workshops for educators, parents and caregivers of children with special needs are being held via Zoom with Heather Adams, dancer, choreographer and educator taking the lead with the help of Pam Erickson and University of Montana pre-professional dance students.
+The movement workshops for educators, parents and caregivers of children with special needs are being held via Zoom with Heather Adams, dancer, choreographer and educator taking the lead with the help of Pam Erickson, Megan Johnson and University of Montana pre-professional dance student, Ruby Roberts.